evanwild/russet/README.md

       // Creates a canvas and starts the game loop Russet.init();

-      // Sets the active world to be 1000x1000 units with a green background const world = new World(1000, 1000, 'white');
+      // Sets the active world to be 1000x1000 units with a white background const world = new World(1000, 1000, 'white');
       Russet.setWorld(world);